-The vast majority of, if not all, chicken available in supermarkets, cafés, restaurants and fast food outlets is produced on factory farms.
+The vast majority of chicken available in supermarkets, cafés, restaurants and fast food outlets is produced on factory farms.
 Free range farms allow the birds to express natural patterns of behaviour for at least some part of their lives.
 Unfortunately, the primary cause of suffering in these birds is due to selective breeding for high meat production, to the detriment of leg strength and organ health.
 It is important to note that the free range chicken industry uses the same breeding stock as factory farms, and their animals are therefore predisposed to the same welfare problems of lameness and other illness.
 While leg weakness can be alleviated by free ranging, the main contributor remains the top-heavy and fast-growing breeds used by the poultry industry.

 Besides this, the chicks being reared come from breeding operations shared with factory farmed operations.
 Parent birds are constantly hungry, as they are kept on a restricted diet in order to prevent them from growing as fast as the chickens reared for meat.
 If their growth were not controlled, they would not survive.
-Free range chickens are slaughtered at around 8 weeks of age, only a fraction of their normal lifespan.

 Free range standards